yassineje/yassineje.github.io/README.md

 			<section id="about">
 				<div class="bio">
 					<h2>About Me</h2>
-					<p>Graduated as a senior technician in computer science applied in management in 2016 after having the baccaleaurate of computer science in 2013 .</p>
+					<p>I obtained my senior technician diploma in computer science applied in management in 2016, following my bachelor's degree in computer science in 2013 .</p>
-					<p>I started to work in severel fileds like sales , management & buisness audit in diffirent companys , in 2020 i joined the company mosaiks web solution i was the marketing & Sales manager </p>
+					<p>I have a diverse professional background, having worked in sales, management, and business audit roles across various companies.
+In 2020, I joined Mosaiks Web Solution as the Marketing & Sales Manager, where I contributed to the company's growth and success </p>
-					<p>In 2021 , i started my own buisness a small printing & graphic design project where i devlopped my skills in graphic design & Sales also sales and project management i'm the responsible for the hole management of the project inculing sales , designing , printing  </p>
+					<p>In 2021, I embarked on an entrepreneurial journey by starting my own business—a small printing and graphic design project.
+Through this venture, I honed my skills in graphic design, sales, and project management.
+I oversee all aspects of the project, including sales, design, and printing, ensuring its smooth operation and success.  </p>
 				</div>

 				<div class="skills">